 7. Hummus pasta with mushrooms

-Sprinkle with fresh parsley on top, freshly cracked black pepper, and good quality EVO oil, and your delicious, quick, and easy hummus pasta is ready.
+Sprinkle with fresh parsley on top, freshly cracked black pepper, and good quality olive oil, and your delicious, quick, and easy hummus pasta is ready.

 9. Tofu mushroom cutlets

-Making this tofu mushroom recipe is easy.
-It's ready in 20 minutes and works perfectly as a replacement for mushroom chicken with chewy and fried tofu cutlets.
+It’s ready in 20 minutes and perfectly replaces mushroom chicken with chewy and fried tofu cutlets.

 10. Mushroom bolognese